Wave Attenuation in Drifting Sea Ice: A Mechanistic Model for Observed Decay Profiles: Introduction

 Amongst the various theoretical wave attenuation models, the ones that attribute wave energy dissipation to quadratic ice-water drag deviate from exponential decay in form.
-Ice-water drag models capture the bulk of the energy loss when sea ice comprises floes with small diameter, relative to wavelength, in high concentration \citep{shen1998wave,kohout2011wave,herman2019wave}, this makes them well suited to the Antarctic MIZ.
+Ice-water drag {models capture the bulk of the} energy loss when sea ice comprises floes with small diameter, relative to wavelength, in high concentration {\citep{shen1998wave,kohout2011wave,herman2019wave}} as further supported by experimental observations \citep{smith2020pancake}.
+This makes these models well suited to the Antarctic MIZ.
 The attenuation rate due to drag is proportional to the square of the relative velocity between fluid orbital motion and sea ice \citep{herman2019wave}.
-Assuming a stationary a semi-infinite sea ice domain, analytical, non-exponential, solutions for the amplitude profile have been obtained under slightly different approaches by \citet{kohout2011wave}, for the amplitude envelope, and \citet{herman2019wave}, for the phase-averaged amplitude.
-The former is a lower bound for the amplitude, i.e. higher bound for the attenuation rate.
+Assuming a stationary semi-infinite sea ice domain, analytical, non-exponential, solutions for the amplitude profile have been obtained under slightly different approaches by \citet{kohout2011wave}, for the amplitude envelope, and \citet{herman2019wave}, for the phase-averaged amplitude.
+The former is a lower bound for the amplitude, i.e. a higher bound for the attenuation rate.

+The drift of sea ice is a feature of MIZ dynamics throughout the year \citep{kwok2017sea,day2024jgr}.
+The Southern Ocean, under persistent waves \citep{derkani2020wind}, is characterised by unconsolidated small floes ($\approx10$\,m in diameter) in high concentration \citep[$>80\%$;][]{alberello2019tc,day2024jgr} with little internal stresses \citep{alberello2020jgr,womack2022jog}.
+In these conditions, wind is the main driver of sea ice drift \citep{holland2012wind,kwok2017sea}.
+Through air-ice drag coefficients of order $10^{-3}$ \citep{wamser1993drag,elvidge2016observations}, sea ice drifts at 0.1--0.4\,m/s with low variability over large scales \citep[10--100\,km;][]{holland2012wind}.
+Nevertheless, the drift of the MIZ is particularly intense during extreme events when concurrent energetic ocean wave are able to penetrate hundreds of kilometres into the sea ice, as demonstrated by recent observations \citep{vichi2019grl,alberello2020jgr,womack2022jog,womack2024contrast}.
+These events are likely the main contributors to the overall MIZ dynamics.
+However, to the best of our knowledge, the interplay between drift and wave attenuation has not been explored before.

+Several of the world’s leading meteorological agencies have moved to using coupled atmosphere–ocean–sea-ice forecasting systems in the last few years to improve forecasting of near-surface temperature, humidity, winds and low-level clouds, as well as sea-ice distribution in the polar regions.
+In this regard, prediction in the MIZ is proving a particularly difficult challenge \citep{day2022benefits,barrell2025rapid}.
+One aspect of focussed development is the coupling of physics-based ocean wave and sea-ice models, within a dynamical ocean model, so subject to drift \citep{kousal2025bams}, making this study timely with the potential to inform this development.

+Here, we develop a new analytical framework for the attenuation of monochromatic waves due to drag, explicitly accounting for constant sea ice drift.

+We extend the previous works of \citet{kohout2011wave} and \citet{herman2019wave} where drift was neglected on the grounds that, in typical oceanic conditions, drift velocities are two orders of magnitude smaller than the wave group velocity.